-The Songhees Park Expansion is a park improvement project being constructed in 2022 as part of the City’s waterfront public realm revitalization.
-The project will develop 0.76 ha (1.8 acres) of new parkland at the southwest end of the Johnson Street Bridge as an expansion to the existing park.
+The Songhees Park Expansion is a park improvement project constructed in 2022 as part of the City’s waterfront public realm revitalization.
+The project has developed 0.76 hectares (1.8 acres) of new parkland next to the Inner Harbour as an expansion to the existing park.

-The park has been designed in collaboration with the Songhees and Esquimalt Nations and includes feedback from community groups such as the Victoria West Community Association.
+The park has been designed in collaboration with the Songhees Nation and includes feedback from community groups such as the Victoria West Community Association.
 The site is located on the homeland of the Lekwungen and was the first Songhees Reserve from 1844 to 1911.

-- Places to sit and enjoy spectacular views across the Inner Harbour
+- Places to sit and enjoy spectacular views of the Inner Harbour

 - Additional trees, as well as indigenous and adaptive plantings that will thrive in our climate and provide habitat for birds and other wildlife

 - Accessible circulation routes